R0L3eX9/smart-parking-api/README.md

 Codes:
 - "-2" means that the area is blocked
 - "-1" means that the parking spot is occupied
-- "0" means that the this is a road
+- "0"  means that this is a road
 - "1"  means that the area is a parking spot
-- "2" means that the this is a car
+- "2"  means that this is a car